iberdinsky-skilld/sdc-addon/README.md

 ## Regular storybook
-All storybook functions works as usual and you can import SDC YAML into `.stories.js`
+All storybook functions work as usual and you can import SDC YAML into `.stories.js`

 [example](https://github.com/iberdinsky-skilld/sdc-addon/blob/main/stories/page-example.stories.js)